AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 Do you know how much your car weighs?
-The amount may not be top of mind, but it matters when it comes to collision damage, fuel efficiency, hauling, and maintenance.
+The amount may not be top of mind, but it’s important in determining factors like how safe your car is, your car mileage, and vehicle performance.

 Fortunately, it’s easy to find out how much your car weighs and the average weight of cars in general by type and manufacturer.
 While heavier vehicles typically face less damage in collisions, they get fewer miles per gallon, assuming they’re non-electric.
 Dive deep into the wonderful world of average car weights below.